 Global Challenges Research Fund: Case Studies

-The Fund is part of the UK’s Official Development Assistance (ODA) commitment.
-The Government has allocated £58 million from this fund to Research England for distribution to English universities who received Quality-related Research (QR) funding in the 2018-19 academic year.
+The Fund was part of the UK’s Official Development Assistance (ODA) commitment.
+The Government allocated £58 million from this fund to Research England for distribution to English universities who received Quality-related Research (QR) funding in the 2018-19 academic year.

 The University was required to provide a three-year institutional strategy plan, which was subsequently assessed to be Official Development Assistance (ODA) compliant, in order to access the funding allocated for the three years from 2018-19.
 The University provides a monitoring report each year which features evidence and case studies of work completed and outcomes achieved.

 The following case studies highlight the tremendous and diverse work that UCLan staff are delivering and how this is making an impact on the developing countries and partners.